-Students are encouraged to complete the FAFSA application as soon after October 1st as possible.
+Students are encouraged to complete the FAFSA application as soon as possible after October 1st each year.

 Pell Grant- The FAFSA must be received by the processor no earlier than October 1st and no later than June 30th of the following year.
 All required forms must be received by the Financial Aid Office by June 30th or your last day of enrollment, whichever comes first.